giantswarm/kvm-operator/README.md

 #### Remote debugging with VS Code or Goland

-- Install delve debugger in the remote container `go get github.com/go-delve/delve/cmd/dlv`
+- Install delve debugger in the remote container `cd /tmp && go get github.com/go-delve/delve/cmd/dlv && cd /okteto`
-- Start delve server in the remote container `dlv debug --headless --listen=:2345 --log --api-version=2 -- <kvm-operator flags from run command above>`.
+- Start delve server in the remote container `dlv debug --headless --listen=:2345 --log --api-version=2 -- daemon --config.dirs=/var/run/kvm-operator/configmap/ --config.dirs=/var/run/kvm-operator/secret/ --config.files=config --config.files=dockerhub-secret`.
 - Wait until debug server is up (should see `API server listening at: [::]:2345`).
 - Start the local debugger.
-- If you want to edit the code you will need to stop the debugging session, stop the server, and rebuild.
+- If you make any changes to the source code, you will need to stop the debugging session, stop the server, and rebuild.

 #### Clean up